Grey subsets of Polish spaces: Grey sets

-We recall that the classical setting for descriptive set theory is that of \emph{Polish spaces}, i.e separable metrisable topological spaces whose topology is induced by a complete metric.
+We recall that the classical setting for descriptive set theory is that of \emph{Polish spaces}, i.e., separable metrisable topological spaces whose topology is induced by a complete metric, or more generally that of completely metrisable topological spaces.
 Our aim is to ``do some topology'', or descriptive set theory, where instead of considering subsets of a topological space $X$ we consider functions on $X$, say valued in $[0,\infty]$.
-For all the basic facts and theorems of descriptive set theory we use below, we refer the reader to \cite{Kechris:Classical}.
-We start with a few general definitions and facts.